riptidewave93/rk3328-debian/README.md

 ## Requirements

-- The following packages on your Debian/Ubuntu build host: `bc binfmt-support build-essential debootstrap device-tree-compiler dosfstools fakeroot git kpartx libsdl2-dev libssl-dev lvm2 parted python-dev python3-dev qemu qemu-user-static swig wget bison flex`
+- The following packages below are required to use this build script.
+Note that this repo uses a Dockerfile to handle most of the heavy lifting, but some system requirements still exist.

+`docker-ce losetup wget sudo make qemu-user-static`

+Note that without qemu-user-static, debootstrap will fail!

 ## Usage
-- Just run `sudo ./build.sh`.
+- Just run `make`.
 - Completed builds output to `./output`
-- To cleanup and clear all builds, run `sudo ./build.sh clean`
+- To cleanup and clear all builds, run `make clean`

+Other helpful commands:

+- Have a build fail and have stale mounts? `make mountclean`
+- Want to delete the download cache and do a 100% fresh build? `make distclean`

 ## Flashing
 - Take your completed image from `./output` and extract it with gunzip